-To open the scene graph, click on the Scene Graph iconlocated in the upper left corner of the application (below the Import Panel icon).
+To open the scene graph, click on theicon located in the upper left corner of the application (below the Import Panel icon).
 This icon is a toggle.
-Clicking on it will turn the display of the Scene Graph on and off.
+Clicking on it will turn the Scene Graph panel on and off.

 Walking through the scene hierarchy using keys: you can move from one node to another in the scene hierarchy using the ← and → keys.
 You can also select a node’s parent or child using the ↑ and ↓ keys.